djhshih/exercise-genomics/README.md

 4. What fraction of cancer cells have biallelic loss-of-function in *TP53*?

-5. What faction of cancer cells have both *KEAP1* and *TP53* mutation?
+5. What fraction of cancer cells have both *KEAP1* and *TP53* mutation?